-Anal toys worn under clothing: a fetish for using/wearing anal toys such as butt plugs (discover how these work) during the day and not just during sex activity.
+Anal toys worn under clothing: a fetish for using/wearing anal toys such as using butt plugs during the day and not just during sex activity.
 It may be a command of a submissive by a dominant, part of anal training to take bigger items or penises and/or as part of foreplay.

 Anal training: the practice of preparing one’s anus for inserting large items.